rte-france/Grid2Op/docs/grid_graph.rst

 To adopt a more precise vocabulary, only elements (load, generator, storage unit, origin side of a powerline, extremity side of a powerline) that are at the same substation can be directly connected together.

-If an element of the grid is connected at substation `j` and another one at substation `k` for a given environment, in absolutely no circumstances these two objects can be directly connected together, they will never be connected at the same bus.
+If an element of the grid is connected at substation `j` and another one at substation `k` (with `j` different `k`) for a given environment, in absolutely no circumstances these two objects can be directly connected together, they will never be connected at the same bus.

-To state this constraint a bit differently, a substation can be split in independent buses (multiple nodes at the same substation) but a nodes can only connect elements of the same substation.
+To state this constraint a bit differently, a substation can be split in independent buses (multiple nodes at the same substation) but a bus can only connect elements of the same substation: substation `j` and substation `k` (with `j` different `k`) will never have a "bus" in common.

 .. note::